-GNED 1001 Cornerstone in General Education

-This course is an introduction to university-level critical thinking and discourse.
+GNED 1001 Cornerstone in General Education This course is an introduction to university-level critical thinking and discourse.
 It is required of all incoming freshmen, and is designed to serve as a foundational experience.
 Selected disciplines offer discipline-specific courses for students in specific majors.
 Open to freshmen only.

-GNED 1051 Success 101

-This course supports first year students in transition from high school to college and is mission-centered with a focus on an in-depth orientation to the university community, development of skills necessary for academic success, and facilitation of community within the cohort.

-GNED 1061 Success 102

-A Strength's based academic recovery course designed to help students examine past habits and experiences in an effort to modify their approach to their overall educational experience in an effort to improve scholarship, performance, and satisfaction.
-Students will participate in classroom discussion, develop and commit to a detailed personalized plan for personal and academic success, and build a team of support designed to mentor and encourage their endeavors.
-Prerequisite: not for first-semester freshmen.

-GNED 1501 Library Literacy

-GNED 1751 Introduction to Career Planning

-An introduction and study of the process of career planning including the approaches, phases, and steps involved in effective career planning.
+0 to 1 GNED 1051 Success 101 This course supports first year students in transition from high school to college and is mission- centered with a focus on an in-depth orientation to the university community, development of skills necessary for academic success, and facilitation of community within the cohort.
+1 GNED 1061 Success 102 A Strength's based academic recovery course designed to help students examine past habits and experiences in an effort to modify their approach to their overall educational experience in an effort to improve scholarship, performance, and satisfaction.
+Students will participate in classroor discussion, develop and commit to a detailed personalized plan for personal and academic succes and build a team of support designed to mentor and encourage their endeavors.
+Prerequisite: not for first-semester freshmen. is, GNED 1501 Library Literacy 1 GNED 1751 Introduction to Career Planning An introduction and study of the process of career planning including the approaches, phases, an steps involved in effective career planning.
 Explores the individual's interests, abilities, and values and a survey of careers/occupations for an appropriate match.
 Designed to help students make career choices and select an appropriate major.

-GNED 1999 Topics in General Studies

-A lower-level course in a selected area of General Studies.
+1 d GNED 1999 Topics in General Studies 1 to 4, On D A lower-level course in a selected area of General Studies.
 Not for independent study.

-GNED 4329 Advanced Topics in General Studies

-An advanced course in a selected area of General Studies.
+Demand GNED 4329 Advanced Topics in General Studies 1 to 4, On D An advanced course in a selected area of General Studies.
 Not for independent study.
-Prerequisite: junior standing.

-GNED 4991 Interdisciplinary Studies Capstone

-Interdisciplinary Studies Capstone is an independent study facilitated by the student's advisor to provide an opportunity for the student to demonstrate completion of the Interdisciplinary Studies student learning outcomes, and his or her own established educational goals.
+Prerequisite junior standing.
+GNED 4991 Interdisciplinary Studies Capstone Interdisciplinary Studies Capstone is an independent study facilitated by the student's advisor to provide an opportunity for the student to demonstrate completion of the Interdisciplinary Studies student learning outcomes, and his or her own established educational goals.
 The course will be designed in accordance with the approved course template and will include both essays and oral presentations.
 Prerequisites: declared Interdisciplinary Studies major and senior standing.
+1